 That said, now on to the article!

-Many of your are reading this article because you’re interested in wood heat for your your tiny space – whether it’s a small cabin, bus, RV, travel trailer or tiny house.
+Many of your are reading this article because you’re interested in wood heat for your your tiny space – whether it’s a small cabin, bus, RV, travel trailer, tiny house, sailboat, yurt tipi or some other small space.
 We were too!
 Our little family of four lives, works and travels in our Vintage Airstream.
 Our ultimate goal is to make the Airstream as off-grid and sustainable as possible and wood heat is a great off-grid solution!

 Like us you probably have questions like: